-The huge capital inflows have enabled large, as well as startup IT firms to launch all-out attempts to acquire a talent pool.
+The huge capital inflows have enabled large as well as startups.
+IT firms to launch all-out attempts to acquire a talent pool.
 Not only this, IT companies are vying with each other in giving offers to this skilled pool.

-Taking note of the situation experts opine, on an informal note, that rules have been made on minimum wages in the interest of an employee.
-Going by the recent trends in the IT industry through the government must be putting caps on maximum wages to protect employers.
+Taking note of the situation, experts opine, on an informal note, that rules have been made on minimum wages in the interest of an employee.
+Going by the recent trends in the IT industry the government must be putting caps on maximum wages to protect employers.

 Startups are making generous, creative offers to attract talent, while reputed companies are expanding hiring programs and taking up compensation reviews.

 BharatPe CEO and Co-founder Ashneer Grover have announced hiring 100 persons to the tech team for the ICC T20 World Cup scheduled to be held in Dubai between October 17 and November 14.

 He claims to offer market-leading salaries and life-changing equity, BMW Superbike, and in-vogue gadgets for WFH Life.
 “Join us now and work from Dubai during the T20 world cup.
 Join and ride in style,” the company announcement reads.
 The company is offering to choose from BMW G 310 R, Royal Enfield Himalayan, Java Perak, KTM RC390, and KTM Duke 390 bikes.

 I is also offering gadgets such as iPad+pencil, Bose headphones, Smart Keyboard folio, Harman Kardon speakers, Green Soul Monster chair, Firefox Typhoon 27.5D bicycle, and others.

 Another reputed company has resumed its plan of giving Benz cars to its coveted employees.
 The company already gave 50 plus Benz cars in 2013 to employees, sources in the IT industry explain.